leifliddy/usb-watchdog/README.md

 **normal timeout**: ```290 seconds``` after the device receives its first ping message, the timeout value changes from ```120 seconds``` to (approx) ```290 seconds```

 After a ping message is sent to the usb watchdog device, a read operation is performed to confirm that the device actually received the message.
 If these values differ, an error message will be displayed showing what bytes were transferred and what bytes were received.
 ```
 WARNING  Watchdog's TX and RX don't match
 TX 0x1e00
 RX 0x0eff
 ```
+\*\* errors like this should never happen, just know that the receipt of each transmitted ping message is being verfied.

 **python libraries**
 This script requires the ```pyusb``` and ```systemd-python``` python libraries